maiani/maiani.github.io/content/posts/master_projects.md

 **What you can expect from this project:**

-- Learn the microscopic theory of superconductivity (BdG methods, Exact diagonalization, Kernel Polynomial Methods) and play with Abrikosov vortex physics.
+- Develop a thorough understanding of the Bogoliubov-de Gennes (BdG) methods, exact diagonalization techniques, and the Kernel Polynomial Method.
+- Study Abrikosov vortex physics in the context of altermagnetic superconductors
 - Learn how to write efficient numerical software, and the basics of scientific software engineering.
 - Get hands-on experience with High Performance Computing (HPC).
 - This project is part of an international collaboration on altermagnetic superconductors.